ACCESSLab/InferenceFusion/README.md

 ```bash
     cd fusion && ./run.sh
 ```
-This will run pix2pixGAN and MGAN parallely.
+This will run pix2pixGAN and cascade_mobilenet parallely.
 We need to ensure availability of two GPUs.
 In our case, we have 2 GPUs setup and the docker container uses __0__ GPUs and Pix2PixGAN uses GPUs 1 such that __CUDA_VISIBLE_DEVICES=1__
 ## Dataset Pre-trained weights